Jsantos107/reduxPractice/README.md

 ## Using the plus character
 You can use the + character to check if that is the case.
 The character or pattern has to be present consecutively.
 That is, the character has to repeat one after the other.

+## Using the asterisk character
+matches characters that occur zero or more times.

+## Lazy Matching
+a lazy match, finds the smallest possible part of the string that satisfies the regex pattern.

+## Match Beginning String Patterns
+Outside of a character set, the caret is used to search for patterns at the beginning of strings.